Sourdough Cinnamon Rolls: Best Fluffy & Buttery Recipe

 Nobody likes a dry cinnamon roll!
 Follow these simple reheating tips:

-✔️ Oven Method: Preheat the oven to 300°F (150°C), cover the rolls with foil, and warm for 10-12 minutes.
+✔️ Reheat in the Oven: Set your oven to 300°F (150°C), cover the rolls with foil to retain moisture, and warm for about 10–12 minutes.

 ✔️ Microwave Method: Place a roll on a plate with a damp paper towel on top.
 Microwave for 20-30 seconds for a quick reheat.

-✔️ Air Fryer Method: Heat at 320°F (160°C) for about 4 minutes for a slightly crispy edge.
+✔️ Air Fryer Trick: Warm your rolls at 320°F (160°C) for 4 minutes to bring back that fresh-from-the-oven crispness.

 With proper storage and reheating, your sourdough cinnamon rolls will taste just as fresh as the day you baked them!